Garthwaite Custom Combat Commander

 11 |

-pistols began shortly before World War 2.
-When the US government needed a pistol
+of pistols began shortly before World War 2.
+When the US government needed a

-to teach basic pistol marksmanship to officer trainees, but needed to waste as
+pistol to teach basic pistol marksmanship to officer trainees, but needed to

-little .45 ACP ammunition as possible, and provide training with as little cost
+“waste” as little .45 ACP ammunition as possible, and provide training with as

-first tried Colt, but they were fully engaged with the manufacture of other US
+Department first tried Colt, but they were fully engaged with the manufacture of

-then went to High Standard, who already had some experience with military
+Therefore, they then went to High Standard, who already had some experience with

-weapons as they were license-building several US military weapons, and they
+military weapons as they were license-building several US military weapons, and

-already had a small-caliber arms production base as they had been producing the
+they already had a small-caliber arms production base as they had been producing

 The Model A,